 Kids are becoming addicted to video games because video games are specifically designed to be addictive, not because parents allow them to play too much.
 Where is the call for gaming companies to be held accountable for their role in creating this crisis?

-Recent innovations such as loot boxes, a type of ‘mystery box’ where a player spends real-world money for the chance to win virtual goods – which research finds is psychologically similar to gambling 2 2.
-Drummond & Sauer (2018).
-Video game loot boxes are psychologically akin to gambling.
-Nature. × – has caused governments in Belgium and the Netherlands to take action, and the FTC has vowed to launch an investigation of their own.
+Recent innovations such as loot boxes, a type of ‘mystery box’ where a player spends real-world money for the chance to win virtual goods – which research finds is psychologically similar to gambling – has caused governments in Belgium and the Netherlands to take action, and the FTC has vowed to launch an investigation of their own.

 Learning to parent in this digital age is crucial, and we need to provide better tools and resources to support parents in this process.
 Books such as Jordan Shapiro’s The New Childhood, Reset Your Child’s Brain by Victoria Dunkley, and Anya Kamenetz’s The Art of Screen Time, are steps in the right direction.

-We need more public awareness campaigns, better training and screening tools for professionals, and for extreme cases — detox summer camps and rehab centers.
+We need more public awareness campaigns, better training and screening tools for professionals, and for extreme cases — digital detox camps, summer activities and rehab centers.
 But attacking parents who are brave enough to come forward must stop.